 - Maximalist Casual Sneakers - Different designers have taken the sneaker designing into different levels, some of which have taken it into extraordinary directions and screams attention.
 Designs of Jeremy Scott and Rick Owens are a few high-end pieces of casual sneakers.
 Mass-produced and well-known pieces are Reebok Instapump Fury and Nike Foamposites.

-Different Profiles of Casual Shoes
+Different Profiles of Casual Kicks

 Unlike in regular shoes where it is crucial what cut of sneaker one has to use, in terms of casual sneakers, style is a more prominent factor.
 Nonetheless, each sneaker profile has its advantage and disadvantage.